 Currently, 27 states and Puerto Rico have specific laws surrounding filial responsibility, with some of those states including:

 Of course, each state sets its separate regulations surrounding this law, so it's crucial to learn the specifics of each area that abides by it.

-For most states that apply these laws, the income level of the parent and child are taken into consideration.
-This rule is to help those who may not be able to care for their parents' debt in the future.
+For most states that apply these laws, the income level of the parent and child is considered.
+This rule helps those who may not be able to care for their parents' debt in the future.

 In most states, people who have low-income typically don't have to worry about these laws.
 Sometimes, this exception can apply to middle-class families if they all meet one condition: the parents must qualify for Medicaid.